maozhiqiang/msynth/README.md

 https://arxiv.org/pdf/1606.04934.pdf
 ***

-Use tensorflow (version 1.5.0) and most recent version of librosa
+Use tensorflow (version 1.5.0), numpy, pyo (0.8.8) and most recent version of librosa

 See test_magenta.py file to see why need to implement Parallel Wavenet model (So slow!!)